In the world of snakes, there are many different types of kingsnakes.

 Another benefit is that this species does not grow very large, so it does not take up too much space or have too big of an appetite.

-If you are interested in getting one as a pet, it’s best to start by adopting one from a local animal shelter or rescue center rather than buying one from the pet store.
+If you want to get one as a pet, it’s best to start by adopting one from a local animal shelter or rescue center rather than buying one from the pet store.

 9. Short-tailed Snake